The Asia Region Funds Passport is live

 In June 2016, Australia, Japan, the Republic of Korea, New Zealand and Thailand entered into a memorandum of co-operation (“MoC”).
 The JC was established under the MoC to oversee the effective implementation and operation of the Passport.

 The Passport aims to provide significant benefits to investors through enabling greater fund choice, while maintaining effective legal and regulatory arrangements for investor protection.

-It is also intended to strengthen the capacity, expertise and international competitiveness of the funds industry and financial markets in the region.
+It is also intended to strengthen the capacity, expertise and international competitiveness of the

 The current chair of the JC is the Financial Markets Authority of New Zealand with the Financial Services Commission of the Republic of Korea the current vice-chair.